pocka/figspec/CONTRIBUTING.md

 Packages inside `scripts/` directory is only for our development, not meant to be published to a package registory.
 See README on each directory for more details.

+## Release workflow

+1. Bump the version by using [`npm version`](https://docs.npmjs.com/cli/v8/commands/npm-version)
+2. Push the automatically created git commit and git tag
+3. CI build and push the version to npm, wait for it